Coalfire-CF/terraform-azurerm-region-setup/README.md

 ### Dependencies

-- This module is dependent on the `terraform-azurerm-security-core` module being deployed.
+- This module is dependent on the [Coalfire-CF/terraform-azurerm-security-core](https://github.com/Coalfire-CF/terraform-azurerm-security-core) module being deployed.

 ### Resource List